ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 * ansible.builtin.command / ansible.builtin.shell
     The command and shell modules are excellent for automating tasks for which command line solutions already exist.
     The thing to keep in mind when using these modules is that depending on the system configuration, the z/OS shell (``/bin/sh``) may return output in EBCDIC.
-    The LE environment variable configurations will correctly convert streams if they are tagged and return readable output on the Ansible side.
+    The LE environment variable configurations will correctly convert streams if they are tagged and return readable output to Ansible.
     However, some command line programs may return output in UTF-8 and not tag the pipe.
     In this case, the autoconversion may incorrectly assume output is in EBCDIC and attempt to convert it and yield unreadable data.
     If the source encoding is known, you can use the ``ansible.builtin.shell`` module's capability to chain commands together through pipes,